hashicorp/nomad/website/source/docs/enterprise/index.html.md

 See the [Autopilot - Read Scalability](https://www.nomadproject.io/guides/operations/autopilot.html#server-read-and-scheduling-scaling) documentation for a thorough overview.

 ### Redundancy Zones
 Redundancy Zones enables an operator to deploy a non-voting server as a hot standby server on a per availability zone basis.
-For example, in an environment with three availability zones one can run one voter and one non-voter in each availability zone, for a total of six servers.
+For example, in an environment with three availability zones an operator can run one voter and one non-voter in each availability zone, for a total of six servers.
 If an availability zone is completely lost, only one voter will be lost, so the cluster remains available.
-If a voter is lost in an availability zone, Nomad will promote the non-voter to voter automatically, putting the hot standby server into service quickly.
+If a voter is lost in an availability zone, Nomad will promote the non-voter to a voter automatically, putting the hot standby server into service quickly.

 See the [Autopilot - Redundancy Zones](https://www.nomadproject.io/guides/operations/autopilot.html#redundancy-zones) documentation for a thorough overview.